manasiumn37/CNNergy/README.md

 If you use any part of this project please cite: https://github.com/manasiumn37/CNNergy

-The directory named "src" and "data" contain all the required files to use the tool
+The directories named "src" and "data" contain all the required files to use the tool

 ## Guideline to use CNNergy